Pryz/kafka-training/README.md

 # Kafka training

 The purpose of this training is to give you a starting point to use and experiment with Kafka.
+It's like a big RTFM with a tiny lab on Docker :)

+I will probably add more links over time.
+If you have some good resources, please create a PR or open an issue ;)

 ## Resources